droans/klipper_extras/extended_macro/readme.md

 1. Create your Python script(s) with the function(s) you intend to use.
 2. Create a function configuration file using `example/function_config.yaml` as reference.
 YAML is the allowed schema.
 The extension must be `yml` or `yaml`
-3. In your Klipper config, add the `[extended_template]` section to define the location of your function config file.
+3. In the `[extended_template]` section of your Klipper config, add the variable `path` with the value being the location of where you saved the config YAML file.

 ---
 **Usage:**